Are You or Someone You Know a Hoarder?

 Hoarding has three components:

 - Acquiring possessions compulsively – constantly buying or collecting free things.

 - Saving all these possessions and never discarding anything.

 - Struggling to organize and maintain all the saved possessions.

 People who hoard keep things for the same reason as anyone else:

-- For sentimental value – emotional attachment or to remember an important life event.
+- For sentimental value – the hoarder has an emotional attachment to the items or saves them to remember an important life event.